Have you ever tried chicken thighs infused with lemongrass flavor? I will explain how to prepare the classic lemongrass chicken in this article.

 Planning is crucial since the result is always better if you prepare and marinate it a day before.

-You can pan fry the chicken thighs, or pop them into the oven to roast it.
+You can pan fry the lemongrass chicken thighs, or pop them into the oven to roast them.
 If you prefer to pan-fry the chicken, I have the following tips for you to make it a success.

 - Heat the oil in the pan.
 The temperature is just right if you can feel the heat from the pan when you place your palm 1 inch above the pan.